-Service update: Normal waste and recycling bin collections will restart on 1 June, 2020.
+Service update: Normal waste and recycling bin collections restarted on 1 June, 2020.
 Collections will be made in line with the latest bin calendar, which you can also download.

 Did you know: Each household discards an average of 1.2 tonnes of waste each year.